danchoi/soywiki/README.markdown

     namespaced.WikiWord

-A namespaced WikiWord is a WikiWord preceded by a word that starts with a lower-case letter and ends with a period.
+A namespaced WikiWord is a WikiWord prefixed by a namespace.
+The namespace word must start with a lower-case letter and consist only of letters, numbers, and underscore characters.